Ashley and the HS2

 What is not immediately apparent is the effect the HS2 will have on every resident in Ashley, especially during its construction.

 Some of the disruptions that Ashley village will endure are:

 - Road closures, realignments and diversions

 - Main line rail closures

-- Constant movement of heavy construction traffic throughout the village
+- Constant movement of thousands of heavy construction traffic throughout the village

 - The construction of a massive Infrastructure Maintenance Base-Rail (IMBR) which is a permanent facility for maintaining the HS2 track and the track base

 - The creation of temporary railheads (similar to railway sidings) which will exist during the construction of the HS2 line